Be part of the Royal Society scientific programme

 - Attracting researchers from across the world, and at all levels of their career, these meetings allow you to assemble all those working at the cutting-edge of your field.

 - Successful meetings receive full administrative support and a contribution towards speaker travel expenses and accommodation.

-- Choose from a Discussion Meeting at a large, central London location ideal for interdisciplinary meetings addressing the big questions in your field, or a Theo Murphy international scientific meeting at a smaller, residential setting in North Buckinghamshire, designed for more intimate discussions.
+- Choose from a Discussion Meeting at a large, central London location or a suitable alternative venue in the UK ideal for interdisciplinary meetings addressing the big questions in your field, or a Theo Murphy international scientific meeting at a smaller, residential setting in North Buckinghamshire, designed for more intimate discussions.